philgzl/dsp-primer/README.md

 <img src="https://render.githubusercontent.com/render/math?math=x[n] * \delta[n] = x[n].">

-You can try to prove it as an exercise.
+You can prove it as an exercise.

 **Example**: The L-point moving average of a time series can be expressed as a convolution.
 Consider <img src="https://render.githubusercontent.com/render/math?math=x[n]"> a time series and <img src="https://render.githubusercontent.com/render/math?math=y[n]"> its L-point moving average,